bagisto/bagisto-docs/docs/1.5.x/packages/create-package.md

         ...
   ```

-### Step-2

-- In your package folder, create a folder named as `src`.
+- In your package folder, create a folder named as **`src`**.
 This is the place where you need to put all your files related to your package.
 Now, your updated structure will look like this,

   ```
   - packages/